A spiritual and cultural journey through unique landscapes and historic towns in northern Spain.

 Remember that the cost of the chosen optional services will be added to the base price of your way.
 We are committed to making your pilgrimage an unforgettable and worry-free experience.
 Welcome to the Way!

-Upon arriving in Logroño, you will be welcomed by a city renowned for its excellent cuisine and world-famous wines.
-The final goal of your pilgrimage is the bridge over the Ebro River, a symbol of entry into this historic city.
 Take the opportunity to explore its charming streets, visit the Church of Santiago el Real, and enjoy the lively nightlife on Calle Laurel, famous for its tapas bars.
 This city not only marks the end of your way but also the beginning of a new adventure filled with unforgettable memories and experiences.

-Accommodation and preparation to start the Way.
+Accommodation and preparation to start the way.

 22.14 km.
 This stage passes through forests and mountainous landscapes.
-Points of interest: Collegiate Church of Roncesvalles, Chapel of Sancti Spiritus, and the Puente de la Rabia in Zubiri.
+Points of interest: Collegiate church of Roncesvalles, Chapel of Sancti Spiritus and the Puente de la Rabia in Zubiri.

 20.05 km.
 Through the Esteribar valley and small villages.
 Points of interest: Basilica of the Trinity of Arre, Romanesque Bridge of Magdalena, and Pamplona Cathedral.